mlubinsky/mlubinsky.github.com/compvision/README.md

 * Shot 1) find the regions of interest (region proposals: ~2K per picture) (RoI), wrappen region: scale all regions to the same size (wrapped region)
 * Shot 2) for every  such region use CNN (with transfer learning trained on ImageNet replacing the last layer)

+R-CNN is slow because if ~2K regions then for every region we need to call CNN

 Fast R-CNN . https://www.youtube.com/watch?v=LFQPUYDUpvg

 <https://petewarden.com/> ML on embedded devices